-The answer comes from bartending legend Dale DeGroff: The educator, author and historian replaces the vermouth in the classic drink with a blended scotch whisky in his Smoky Martini.
+The answer comes from bartending legend Dale DeGroff.
+For his Smoky Martini, the educator, author, and historian replaces the vermouth in the classic with a blended Scotch whisky.
 In sparing quantities, the spirit’s smoky and savory notes dance beautifully with gin’s botanicals.

 “I am not sure whether Mailer’s research is so good that he would have wanted a drink that the character would have actually been drinking in 1956,” says DeGroff, “but I was serving Smoky Martinis in the 1970s.”

-We can’t be certain whether it was a Cold War spy, a legendary author, or a clever bartender who first put scotch in a Martini.
+We can’t be certain whether it was a CIA agent, a legendary author, or a clever bartender who first put scotch in a Martini.
 But whomever it was, we’re raising a glass to you.

 Click Play to See This Smoky Martini Come Together